techidaily/site-facebook/source/_posts/does-excision-of-facial-data-weaken-security-for-online-networking-sites.md

 ## What’s Changing With Facebook Facial Recognition?

- The most significant part of Facebook’s move away from facial recognition is that it will delete the identifying[templates of more than a billion](https://about.fb.com/news/2021/11/update-on-use-of-face-recognition/) people who’d agreed to use the site’s service.
+ The most significant part of Facebook’s move away from facial recognition is that it will delete the identifying [templates of more than a billion](https://about.fb.com/news/2021/11/update-on-use-of-face-recognition/) people who’d agreed to use the site’s service.
 The total figure represents more than one-third of Facebook’s users.

  This means image descriptions created for the blind and visually impaired will no longer include people’s names.
 Additionally, people won’t see automatic tagging options when uploading photos or videos.